Hafgufa: Original sea monster and analogues

 The aspidochelone of the Physiologus is identified as the potential source for the hafgufa lore.

 Although the original aspidochelone was a turtle-island of warmer waters, this was reinvented as a type of whale named aspedo in the Icelandic Physiologus (fragment B, No. 8).
 (Note: A finer point is that the Latin aspidochelone being called cetus only signified it was a "cetacean" in the non-modern, broader sense including sharks, and actually, the classical Greek equivalent κῆτος signified "sea monster" of any kind.)
 In the Icelandic aspedo was described as a whale (hvalr) being mistaken for an island, and as opening its mouth to issue a perfume of sorts to attract prey.
 Halldór Hermannsson observed that these were represented as two distinct illustrations in the Icelandic copy; he further theorized that this led to the mistaken notion of separate creatures called hafgufa and lyngbakr in existence, as occurs in the saga.

 Contrary to the saga, Danish physician Thomas Bartholin in his Historiarum anatomicarum IV (1657) stated that the hafgufa ('sea vapor') was synonymous with 'lyngbak' ([sic.], 'back like Erica plants').
 (Note: The common heather was actually the type species of Linnaeus's Erica genus, and it was not until 1802 the common heather was reclassified Calluna vulgaris.)
 He added that it was on the back of this beast that St. Brendan read his Mass, causing the island to sink after their departure.
 The Icelander Jón Guðmundsson (d.
 1658)'s Natural History of Iceland (Note: The actual title is Stutt undirrétting um Íslands aðskiljanlegar náttúrur ("A brief description of Iceland's various natures").) also equated the lyngbakr and hafgufa with the beast mistaken for an island in St. Brendan's voyage.
 The island-like creature is indeed told of in the legend of Brendan's voyage, though the giant fish is named Jasconius/Jaskonius.

 Hans Egede writing on the kracken (kraken) of Norway equates it with the Icelandic hafgufa, though has heard little on the latter. and later, the non-native Moravian cleric David Crantz's History of Greenland (1765, in German) treated hafgafa as synonymous with the krake[n] in the Norwegian tongue.
 However, Finnur Jónsson for instance has expressed skepticism towards the notion which developed that the krake had its origins in the hafgufa.

 In 2023, scientists reported observed behaviour of whales resembling that of the Hafgufa of legends, by staying stationary on the sea surface with their jaws open and waiting for fish to swim into mouths.
 The whale may also use chewed up fish to attract more fish.
 The scientists noted that the earliest description of Hafgufa described it as a type of whale, and proposed that this behaviour of whale as the origin of the Hafgufa myth which became more fantastic in later centuries.

+In popular culture

+In the 2022 video game God of War Ragnarök, Hafgufas are portrayed as giant flying jellyfish that inhabit the skies of the deserts in Alfheim and are able to control sandstorms with their whale-like singing.